Proactive Detection Engineering: The Capabilities of the Censys Platform- image 1

 Oluomo Campaign Detection Scenario

 The difference between basic blocking and true detection engineering is illustrated by the example of the OLUOMO Adversary-in-the-Middle (AiTM) phishing campaign.
-Instead of just blocking one detected domain, researchers analyzed the adversary pattern.
-Specific HTML headers, CSS variables of the secure documents portal, and data retention keys, as well as the use of proxy infrastructure based on Azure Web Apps, were recorded.
-Creating a rule based on these artifacts allowed the Censys platform to detect not one domain but 999 unique web resources with a similar pattern.
-This is the transition from working with fragile indicators to developing lasting detection logic.
+Instead of simply blocking one detected domain, researchers analyzed the pattern of the attackers.
+Specific HTML headers, CSS variables of the secure document portal, and data retention keys were recorded, as well as the use of proxy infrastructure based on Azure Web Apps.

 INTEGRATION

-Analytics and external telemetry should be processed where security teams are most comfortable making decisions.
-In SIEM systems, correlation rules are created to check if internal telemetry is accessing IPs from the identified malicious database.
-For SOAR platforms, robotic context expansion scenarios are configured: when an alert comes in, the system automatically checks historical DNS records or URL affiliations with known C2 infrastructure.
-For Threat Intelligence solutions, watchlists are generated, including service script paths and specific text artifacts of target pages.
+Analytics and external telemetry should be processed where security teams find it most convenient to make decisions.
+In SIEM systems, correlation rules are created to check whether internal telemetry refers to IP addresses from the detected malicious database.
+For SOAR platforms, robotic scenarios are configured to extend the context: upon receiving an alert, the system automatically checks historical DNS records or the ownership of a URL to known C2 infrastructure.
+For Threat Intelligence class solutions, watchlists are generated, including service script paths and specific textual artifacts of target pages.

-The best detection rule is not blocking a single link but creating an analytical model that instantly responds to any external manifestations of hostile infrastructure.
-Detection engineering involves creating a responsible protection strategy for one’s own unique environment, where high-quality intelligence transforms basic indicators into lasting and cost-effective defense.
+The best detection rule is not to block a single link but to create an analytical model that instantly responds to any external manifestations of hostile infrastructure.
+Detection engineering entails creating a responsible strategy for protecting one’s unique environment, where high-quality intelligence turns basic indicators into a long-lasting and cost-effective defense.

-iIT Distribution, as a distributor of Censys solutions, provides expert support at all stages of developing enterprise infrastructure security.
-The iIT Distribution team offers technical consultations, assistance in designing security processes, and complete project support, integrating as a reliable partner to enhance SOC efficiency and implement advanced cybersecurity practices.
+iIT Distribution Company, as a distributor of Censys solutions, provides expert support at all stages of enterprise infrastructure security development.
+The iIT Distribution team offers technical consultations, assistance in designing security processes, and full project support, integrating as a reliable partner to enhance SOC efficiency and implement advanced cyber protection practices.

 News